13 Favorite Flies For Catching Brown Trout

 Maybe that’s why it catches fish for me or maybe its just a great fly.
 In the end it doesn’t matter as long as I get to feel a tug.

-3. Skunk with rubber legs – Size 10
+3. Skunk With Rubber Legs – Size 10

 I was turned onto this fly a couple seasons ago by Randy Monchilov of True North Trout.
 It was a hot June day, I was fishing with a group of 4 we had only caught a couple small rainbows on the Manistee River outside of Grayling.
-Out of the blue Randy said let’s try something different.
-While the group fished the hatch – a hendrickson.

 I put on a Skunk that Randy has been developing.
 On my second cast up into some wood – BAM! – Game on with a feisty 14 inch brown.
 I caught 3 more brown’s in the low teens on a hot mid-day that should have meant ending the day early.

-4. Pheasant Tail Nymph – Size 12
+4. Pheasant Tail Nymph – Size 12 – 18

 Another fly I still tie for myself.
 If you look at the different recipes you’ll see PT that are skinny and fat.
 I tie a little of both, plus I’ll add a bead head for added weight.